Meet Our Instructors

 Brian Bookman, Guitar & Bass

 Brian is a guitar & bass instructor with many years teaching experience.
 Brian started with classical studies on upright bass at 9 years old.
 Within a very short time was playing and then privately studied contemporary 6 string guitar.
 Over the years Brian has been able to draw from his live performance and studio experience to bring a unique and fresh perspective to his students.
 Brian enjoys working with all ages and musical styles.
-As put by Brian, “2015 brings me full circle; again teaching and playing full time.
 I’m fortunate to enjoy a full roster of students and the ability to play live music 7 nights a week”